uagpmc/monorepo/documents/constitution.md

 In order to be eligible to vote in an election, you must meet the following criteria:

 - You must be a member of our organization.
-- You must have been a member of our organization for at least 1 month.
 - You must have an attendance rate of at least 50% for the past 4 sessions.

 ### Voting Process